corespring/corespring-api/README.md

 * Open the origin tab and have a look at the column named Origin Access Identity, eg. origin-access-identity/cloudfront/E3V4529M09EC7F
 * Go to the s3 bucket and open the properties/permissions/edit bucket policy
 * Verify that the origin access identity in there has the same id
+* Verify that the protocol of the url matches the protocol that the url has been signed with (https: by default)

 Works now with signUrl=false
 * Go back to deployment step 4 "Restrict viewer access"